RiceDope/Callisto/README.md

 Should my Map just use set access rather than a sorted Sequence

 # Sample project Ideas
-- Student grades system (Will demonstrate usefulness of consumers)
+- Student grades system (Will demonstrate usefulness of consumers) Side by side with JCF